Microquasar jet-cocoon systems as PeVatrons: Cosmic rays accelerated in microquasars

-V4641 Sgr is another interesting microquasar who emits gamma-rays above 100~TeV.
-The morophorogy of the gamma-ray signal is clear two-sided lobe structure, and the size of the lobe is roughly $\sim100$ pc~\cite{LHAASO:2024psv, Alfaro:2024cjd}.
-Spatially extended X-ray signature is also detected from this objects, although the X-ray signal is concentrated on the central region within $\sim15$~pc from the central black hole \citep{Suzuki:2024rzc}.
-The multiwavelength modeling of this system indicates $B\gtrsim 10 \rm\mu G$ at the X-ray emission region.
+V4641 Sgr is another interesting microquasar that emits gamma-rays above 100~TeV.
+The morphology of the gamma-ray signal is clear two-sided lobe structure, and the size of the lobe is $\sim100$ pc~\cite{LHAASO:2024psv, Alfaro:2024cjd}.
+A spatially extended x-ray signature is also detected from this object, although the x-ray signal is concentrated on the central region within $\sim15$~pc from the central black hole \citep{Suzuki:2024rzc}.
+The multiwavelength modeling of this system indicates $B\gtrsim 10 \rm\mu G$ at the x-ray emission region.

-GRS 1915+105 is a highly variable object that exhibits super-luminal motion with extended jets of sub-pc scales \cite{Fender:1998nq}.
+GRS 1915+105 is a highly variable object that exhibits superluminal motion with extended jets of sub-pc scales \cite{Fender:1998nq}.
 Its Eddington ratio used to be $\sim0.1-1$ \citep{Done:2003sz} and suddenly decreased to 0.01 in 2018 \cite{Koljonen:2021dqn}.
 The gamma-ray source detected by LHAASO exhibits an extension of $\sim50$~pc \cite{LHAASO:2024psv}, which is consistent with the two-sided lobe structure detected by ALMA \cite{Tetarenko:2017zke}.

+The microquasar S26 in the Sculptor Galaxy NGC 7793 consists of a black hole and a Wolf-Rayet star.
+Its nebula spans $350 \times 185\rm~pc$~\cite{Dopita:2012aa}, and the jet’s kinetic luminosity $L_j \sim 5 \times 10^{40}\rm~erg~s^{-1}$ suggests super-Eddington accretion, making it a potential PeVatron ~\cite{Abaroa:2024vnw}.